Ved03G/SIEM_AI_Agent/README.md

 # SIEM AI Agent — NLP Brain

-This module turns natural language questions into Elasticsearch DSL queries for the `wazuh-alerts-*` index using Google Gemini via LangChain.
+This module turns natural language questions into OpenSearch DSL queries for the `wazuh-alerts-*` index using Google Gemini via LangChain.

 ## Setup